rust-lang/rfcs/text/0000-zero-page-optimization.md

 is inside the range could be created safely.
 On microcontrollers, a dumb solution would be creating a nop sled at the entrypoint.

-This optimization only applies to pointer-like values (which can be dereferenced), and `std::num::NonZero` keeps its current behavior.

-We should refactor the allocator related code to prefer enumerations over `NonNull::dangling`.
+We should refactor the allocation related code to prefer enumerations over `NonNull::dangling`.
+Taking `RawVec` code as an example, we would use `Option<Shared<T>>` to store the internal pointer.
+For ZST, we initialize with an arbitrary value (as we don't store it); for zero-length vector, we make use of the `None` variant to indicate that we didn't allocate.

 # Drawbacks
 [drawbacks]: #drawbacks